webtides/ocean-crm/README.md

 ## luna-js Bugs

--   when rendering serverside, dashToCamel is not working for attribute to property mappings
 -   when response.redirecting from "loadDynamicProperties" the following "request" will be missing the request object

 ## luna-js Gotchas and possible Improvements